 Critter Talk Column

-Corinne T. Smith Animal Center is open for adoptions and lost pet searches from 1 to 5 p.m.
-Monday through Thursday and from 1 to 4 p.m.
-Saturday and Sunday, and open for animal intake from 1 to 4 p.m.
-Monday through Thursday and from 1 to 3 p.m.
-Saturday and Sunday.
-For more information, call us at 325-646-0617.
+The Corinne T. Smith Animal Center is open for adoptions and lost and found searches from 1 to 5 p.m.
+Monday through Friday and from 1 to 4 p.m.
+Saturday.
+CTSAC is open for animal intake from 1 to 4 p.m.
+Monday through Friday and from 1 to 3 p.m.
+Saturday.
+CTSAC is closed on Sundays.
+Come out and meet our adoptable dogs and cats at 3016 Milam Drive.
+For more information, call 325-646-0617.